Sympathetic string: Description

 The guitar is normally unable to produce effective sympathetic string resonance for tones other than E (resonance from the 6th and 5th strings, tuned to E and A, respectively), B (from the 6th string), D (from the 4th string), and A (from the 5th and 4th strings).
-(The treble strings are negligible in practice, as they are almost constantly being fingered.)
+The treble strings are negligible in practice, as they are almost constantly being fingered.

 However, the ten-string guitar invented in 1963 by Narciso Yepes, adds four strings tuned to C, A♯, G♯, F♯, which resolves the imbalance of resonance on the guitar.
 By adding the abovementioned resonances and, of course, their fifths (the fifth being a strong resonant frequency)—that is to say, G, F, D♯, C♯—the guitar's strings now resonate more equally with all 12 notes of the chromatic scale, bringing the guitar's sound closer to the consistency and sustainability of the harpsichord and piano.

 Sympathetic string resonance in music instruments

 Strings or parts of strings may resonate at their fundamental or harmonic frequencies when other strings are sounded.
 In general, non-played strings respond in sympathy to other strings being played.
 Two tones of the same pitch will give maximum sympathetic resonance as all harmonics of both strings will overlap.
 Other harmonic combinations will cause sympathetic resonance at the fifth, fourth and major third.

-For example, an A string at 440 Hz will cause an E string at 330 Hz to resonate, because they share an overtone of 1320 Hz (third overtone of A and fourth overtone of E).
+For example, an A string at 440 Hz will cause an E string at 330 Hz to resonate, because they share an overtone of 1320 Hz (3 x 440 = 4 x 330 = 1320; third overtone of A and fourth overtone of E).